rlane/Oort-legacy/README.md

 Graphical simulator
 -------------------

-The "oort\_ui" binary renders the battle with OpenGL.
+The "oort" binary renders the battle with OpenGL.
 The simulation speed is limited to real time (32 hz).

 ### Controls